International Dental Studies

 Other Requirement Instructions

-• Payment of $100 Supplemental Application Fee: To be paid after the successful submission of your CAAPID application using this link.
+• Payment of $100 Supplemental Application Fee: To be paid after successfully submitting your CAAPID application using this link.
 Have your CAAPID ID# ready.
 Applications will not be considered complete without this payment.

 • Dental Curriculum Vitae (CV): A document summarizing your educational credentials and dental experience that you've gained after earning your initial dental degree.
-Specific Guidelines are required; visit our website for a template and additional information
+Specific Guidelines are required; visit our website for additional information